MarsPreserve/.github/profile/README.md

 ### Project Details

-The Mars Preserve Research Foundation Token (MPRFT) project is dedicated to supporting Mars exploration and preservation efforts through blockchain technology.
+The Mars Preserve Research Token (MPRT) project is dedicated to supporting Mars exploration and preservation efforts through blockchain technology.
 Key details include:

 - **Mission**: To create a decentralized ecosystem that funds Mars-related research and initiatives.